All infants with transposition of the great arteries need surgery to correct the defect.

 - Atrial septostomy.
 This procedure — usually done using cardiac catheterization rather than surgery — enlarges a natural connection between the heart's upper chambers (atria).
 It allows for the oxygen-rich and oxygen-poor blood to mix and results in improved oxygen delivery to your baby's body.

 Surgical options include:

 Arterial switch operation.
-This is the surgery that surgeons most often use to fix transposition of the great arteries.
-Doctors usually perform this surgery within the first month of life.
+This is the most common surgery used to correct transposition of the great arteries.
+Surgeons usually perform this surgery within the first week of life.